andrew12678/multilayer-perceptron-numpy/README.md

 ### Prepare Data

-Please create a "data" folder in the root directory, and import the following files:
+Please import the following files to the "data" folder in the root directory:
 1. test_data.npy
 2. test_label.npy
 3. train_data.npy